 In light of my oh so sweaty field trip yesterday to the alligator farm with our co op, this just had to be said…

-I believe those were the exact words uttered by my father across the table to my future husband right before he asked for my hand in marriage.
+I believe those were the exact words uttered by my father across the table from my future husband right before he asked for my hand in marriage.

-But my picture, the one that I get to display, it isn’t really my choice- It’s His.
+Here is the truth though, he was right.
+I sweat.
+Not pretty glistening sweat, but all out dripping down my temples red-faced sweat.
+It wouldn’t have been my choice of characteristics on create Carrie day.
+But my life’s picture, the one that I get to display, isn’t my choice- It’s His.
 He chooses our “pictures”.
-He gives us a basket full of things in a life and says live in this, through this, with this.
+He gives us a basket full of traits in life and says live in and with this, and shine through it.
 He says this not because he wants to torture us, but because He wants to display himself in us.
-HIS GRACE HIS BEAUTY -NOT MINE.
+HIS GRACE, HIS BEAUTY, HIS LIGHT.

 But here is the thing… those unraveling bits are where the power lies.
 I don’t think I would have ever learned this without our struggles in adoption over the past few years.
-It has taken that pain, that exposure, to reveal the power of His truth that comes when we live open and real FOR HIM.
+It has taken that pain, that exposure, to reveal the power of His truth that comes when we live open and exposed FOR HIM.

 And so I have learned to embrace my pain and live it out loud.
 Instead of letting the hard humiliate me, I allow it to humble me.
 Sure, I may be the only one who looks like a hot mess, but I am never the only one who feels like one.
 And my willingness to live in the mess of my struggle is often the entrance into real that someone else needs.